samcain1996/RemoteViewer/README.md

     5. `sudo make install`
     6. `sudo ldconfig`
     7. `cp wx-config ../../`
+    8. `cd ../../`

-3. Build RemoteViewer, navigate back to the root directory of RemoteViewer
+3. Build RemoteViewer, navigate back to the root directory of RemoteViewer 3a. `mkdir build`
-  a. `mkdir build`
+  3b. `cd build`
-  b. `cmake ..`
+  3c. `cmake ../`
-  Windows:
-    1. Open RemoteViewer.sln and build
-  macOS and Linux:
-    1. `make`
+  3d. (if Linux or macOS ONLY) `make`
+      (if Windows ONLY) Run `explorer .` and open RemoteViewer.sln 3e.
+Under the 'Solution Explorer' on the right hand side, right-click RemoteViewer and select 'Set as Startup Project' 3f.
+Run